Mai0313/Mentor/docs/Amplifier/Amplifier_parsed.md

 Here is the image describtion:
 ```
-The image is a simple, rectangular graphic with a black background.
-At the top of the image, the word "Module" is written in white, sans-serif font.
-Below the word "Module," there is a large, bold, white number "4" centered in the image.
-The overall design is minimalistic and straightforward, with a clear focus on the text and number.
+The image is a simple, black rectangular sign with white text.
+At the top of the sign, the word "Module" is written in a clear, sans-serif font.
+Below the word "Module," there is a large, bold number "4" centered on the sign.
+The overall design is minimalistic, with a high contrast between the black background and the white text, making the information easy to read.
 ```

 # Amplifier Circuits